 When we raise funds, in agreement with our investors, we create a pool of shares dedicated to our team members, so everyone in the company benefits financially from our success.

-As an employee, you will receive stock options.
-Technically, you will receive BSCPE (short for "Bons de Souscription de Parts de Créateur d'Entreprise"), which is one of several possible mechanisms in France, tailored to innovative young companies.
+As a team member, you will receive stock options.
+Technically, you will receive BSCPE (short for "Bons de Souscription de Parts de Créateur d'Entreprise"), which is one of several possible mechanisms in France, tailored to innovative companies.

 Short version: your stock options might earn you money in the future.
 Whatever happens, it’s good news and you have nothing to lose, but it’s essential to understand how it works to get the most out of it.
 It’s quite complex and surprising when you’re not used to how shares work.

 You Are a Shareholder Too!